This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 9 Lemon Balm Benefits + Natural Uses for Home & Health

-Sometimes, the most beneficial natural health remedies are the ones that have been around the longest.
+Sometimes, the most beneficial natural health compounds are the ones that have been around the longest.
 That’s certainly the case with lemon balm, a fast-growing plant that’s been studied for its effects on everything from insomnia to cancer.

 Today, its benefits have been widely studied, especially in Europe and the Middle East, where the plant originated.